Agent worker configuration reference

 To perform a migration to a Foundry worker, follow the steps below:

 1. Navigate to Connection settings > Connection details and select Compute: Agent worker.
-This opens a dialog where you can select Migrate to a Foundry worker connection.
+This opens a dialog where you can select Migrate to Foundry worker.

 Troubleshooting

 This section describes situations that may occur during the migration, as well as suggested resolution steps.
-As a reminder, the migration is reversible.
+As a reminder, the migration is reversible for 30 days.

 Could not resolve type id as a subtype of 'com.palantir.magritte.api.Source'